kaluzniacki/ardu_wing/sections/crrcsim.md

 # Section: CRRCSim

 I wanted a training Sim - for me - to brush up on flying an RC plane.
-I saw how effective it was for teaching Quad flying to my son.
+I saw how effective VELOCIDRONE was for teaching Quad flying to my son.

 I worked with Grok and CRRCSim came up as free, Mac compatible, and Ardupilot compatible.
 X-Plane would also be great, I